memgraph/docs/products/memgraph/upcoming/tutorials/understanding-music-with-modules.md

 ```

 In the above snippet, we can notice an optional argument `calculate_quality` and
-usage of the type `mgp.Any` which is provided by Memgraph.
+usage of the type `mgp.Map` which is provided by Memgraph.

 Let's see the results with: